Boundary Park Stadium: Post war history

 After the war improvements were made to the amenities including new track lighting, an 'Inside Sumner' system and ray timing were also installed.
 The circumference was 443 yards with the characteristics described as an average size racecourse with short straights and easy bends most suitable for the railer (greyhounds nearest the inside rail).

-There were no kennel fees for owners of greyhounds due to the fact that there was no prize money on offer either.
+There were no kennel fees for owners of greyhounds because there was no prize money on offer either.
 In April 1946 a greyhound called Rimmells Black trained by Stanley Biss broke the track record.

 A graded greyhound called Elizabeth Lizz set a new record as the oldest greyhound making a debut at a licensed track when winning a race aged four years, three months old in 1947.
 She belonged to a litter that included four others who reached the Western Two-Year Old Produce Stakes Final.
 Arthur Rising was the Racing Manager for over a decade until the track closed.